Manuel Octavio Bermúdez: Biography

 Bermúdez raped and killed at least 21 children in several towns of Valle del Cauca from 1999 to 2003.
 He had worked as an ice cream vendor and would lure his victims to corn fields with offers of money for picking corn.
-Bermúdez would then rape and strangle them to death while sometimes injecting them with a syringe to weary their legs.
+Bermúdez would then rape and strangle them while sometimes injecting them with a syringe.

 The mother of 12-year-old Luis Carlos Gálvez reported his disappearance and Bermúdez had been seen with him.
-He was arrested on July 18, 2003.
+He was arrested on 18 July 2003.
 Investigators inspected a room he had rented in El Cairo and found newspaper clippings of the murders, syringes, Lidocaine, and the wristwatch Luis Carlos Gálvez was wearing the day he disappeared.

-Bermúdez confessed to the murders of 21 children, 17 of whom were found and was sentenced to 25 years in prison on March 20, 2004.
+Bermúdez confessed to the murders of 21 children, 17 of whom were found and was sentenced to 25 years in prison on 20 March 2004.
 He is suspected of killing over 50 children.

+On 17 October 2024, only two days after his 63rd birthday, Bermúdez was killed during an ambush against a prison vehicle in which he was travelling on the Pan-American Highway in the department of Cauca.
+The attack was blamed on FARC dissidents.
+Two prison guards and another inmate were also killed in the shooting.